kubernetes-sigs/kueue/keps/74-support-argo-workflow/README.md

 This KEP outlines the proposal to integrate Generic Workflows within Kueue, discussing the advantages and disadvantages of queuing workflows at varying granularity levels, alongside detailing the integration methodologies.
-Workflow managers like Argo Workflow and Tekton can follow the convention to queue the workflows.
+Workflow managers like Argo Workflows and Tekton can follow the convention to queue the workflows.

-## Motivation

-Workflows are pivotal components in domains like Scientific Computing and Simulations, where administrators often enforce resource usage quotas for different users or departments.
-Currently, Workflows lacks native support within Kueue.

-### Goals

-- Enable support for Generic Workflows within Kueue, allowing users to simply add a label `kueue.x-k8s.io/queue-name` to their workflows and submit them initially in a suspended state.
-- Should be easily extended to support various workflow managers.

-### Non-Goals

-- KEP should not only work for Argo Workflow.
-- Support resource reuse across multiple stages (potentially discussed in another KEP).

-## Proposal
+## Backgroud

-### User Stories
+### Argo Workflows

-#### Story 1

-As a machine learning engineer, I need to preprocess data before executing a training job.
-My workflow includes two steps: data preprocessing (which doesn't require a GPU) followed by a PyTorchJob.
-I desire that the data preprocessing stage proceeds independently of GPU quota availability.

-#### Story 2

-As an ML engineer, my workflow consists of several GPU-dependent stages with uniform resource requirements.
-I aim to recycle resources allocated to earlier workflow stages to boost efficiency and resource utilization.

-#### Story 3

-I am a Argo Workflow user.
+I am a Argo Workflows user.
 Templates are the basic unit to build the workflows.
 Every templates can be a leaf template, step definition or DAG definition.
 Example of a workflow looks like: